 In November 2023, the FASB issued ASU 2023-07 "Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosures."
 The amendments in this Update improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-The amendments in this Update primarily require that a public entity disclose, on an annual and interim basis, significant segment expenses that are regularly provided to the chief operating decision maker; require that a public entity disclose the title and position of the chief operating decision maker and an explanation of how the chief operating decision maker uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources; require that a public entity that has a single reportable segment provide all the disclosures required by the amendments in this Update and all existing segment disclosures in Topic 280.
-The amendments in this Update are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
-A public entity should apply the amendments in this Update retrospectively to all prior periods presented in the financial statements.
+The amendments in this Update primarily require that a public entity disclose, on an annual and interim basis, significant segment expenses that are regularly provided to the chief operating decision maker; require that a public entity disclose the title and position of the chief operating decision maker and an explanation of how the chief operating decision maker uses the reported measure(s) of segment profit or loss in assessing segment provide all the disclosures required by the amendments in this Update and all existing segment disclosures in Topic 280.
+The amendments in this Update are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after retrospectively to all prior periods presented in the financial statements.
 Management is evaluating the Update and does not expect adoption of the Update to have a material effect on the Company's financial position or results of operations.